cgdeboer/vectoround/README.rst

 How It Works
 ---------------
-Vectoround provides a function called :code:`saferound` that takes the following ordered inputs:
+Vectoround provides a function called :code:`saferound` that takes the following 3 ordered inputs:

-a collection: map, vector, list or set.
+a collection (map, vector, list or set): a data structure.
+    A structure that contains floats to be rounded. e.g a vector of floats, a map with float values, a vector of maps contains floats.

 places (int): Places for rounding.
     Number of places each item in the set should be rounded to.

+field (keyword, or nil):
-field: :code:`:keyword` if the collection is a list/vector of maps, else pass :code:`nil`
+    if the collection is a list/vector of maps, else pass :code:`nil`

     Vectoround uses the 'difference' strategy and seeks to minimize the sum of the array of the differences between the original value and the